 The first, of course, is the implied lament that an Asian voting block was instrumental in defeating a Latino one.
 If this sort of thing becomes epidemic, the Times seems to be saying, what will happen to the state's Democrat majority, which is heavily supported by Hispanics?
 Who are these Asian upstarts who are threatening to overturn the Dems' carefully crafted coalition of white liberals, Latinos, blacks and unions?

-Now, if you want to argue that it is not the fact that a Republican won because more people turned out to vote for him, but that only one ethnic group of voters put him over the top, then you will be guilty of the same kind of bigotry of which liberals always accuse those who disagree them.
+Now, if you want to argue that it is not the fact that a Republican won because more people turned out to vote for him, but that only one ethnic group of voters put him over the top, then you will be guilty of the same kind of bigotry of which liberals always accuse those who disagree with them.
 You say Obama’s policies have failed?
 You are a racist.
 You say Hillary Clinton lacks the integrity to be president?
 You are a sexist.
 You question gay marriage?
 You are a bigot.
 You have moral reservations about abortion?
 You are waging war on women.

 Yet here we have the Times decrying the fact that Asian voters defeated a Latino candidate.
 Why is the Times even focusing on the race of the candidates?
 Because, being liberals, they always see race in everything.
 They are practicing the opposite of what Dr. King urged us to do: Judge a person by the content of his character, not the color of his skin.
 Is it just possible that Mr. Do, his ethnic origin aside, was a better candidate than Mr. Correa?
 The Times does not know or care to know.
 The only thing that concerns them is the ethnicity of the two candidates, and they conclude that only an upheaval of seismic proportions could have elected a Republican Asian over a Democrat Hispanic.
 This, surely, is racist.